RutujaTambe11/Source-code-for-MP3-player-project/README.md

 # Source-code-for-MP3-player-project
-This includes all the files necessary for creating this project.
+This includes the source code and the images necessary for creating this project.